Mahone Bay: Geography

 Opening south directly onto the Atlantic, its eastern shore is formed by the Aspotogan Peninsula and its western shore is formed by the First Peninsula (of Lunenburg).
 The Chester Peninsula juts several kilometres into Mahone Bay at roughly its midpoint.

 The bay's geological history differs from its eastern neighbour, St. Margarets Bay, in that Mahone Bay shows a greater variety of soils and bedrock.
 Numerous glacial drumlins on the western shore near the towns of Mahone Bay and Lunenburg have produced soil conditions suitable for small-scale farming operations.

 Mahone Bay also differs from St. Margarets Bay in that it is dotted with innumerable small and medium-sized islands throughout its waters.
 The shelter provided by these islands, along with the summer southwesterly flow, led to the scenery around Mahone Bay becoming a tourist attraction in itself.
 Today the towns of Chester and Mahone Bay have become a destination for cruising in pleasure yachts.
 A scenic provincial park at Graves Island just east of Chester is a popular camping destination.

 Mahone Bay is home to numerous picturesque working fishing communities, one of the most famous being the communities of Big Tancook and Little Tancook, on Big Tancook Island and Little Tancook Island respectively.
 Other important fishing ports include Blandford.

 In popular culture

 Frank Parker Day's novel Rockbound takes place on the fictional island of the same name, which was based on the nearby island of East Ironbound and includes references to many other Mahone Bay islands and towns.
 Day visited the area and created Rockbound as a fictionalized, exaggerated account of life on the islands.

 Mahone Bay contains Oak Island, well known in connection with tales of buried treasure.

-The 2006 independent movie 'A Stone's Throw' was filmed primarily in and around Mahone Bay.